 Elisabeth has always been fascinated with stained glass and its ability to engender emotion.
 She is particularly taken with the colours and interplay of the transparent and opaque glass.
 Elisabeth teaches people to see glass as not only a functional medium but also a true fine art.

 Whether making intuitive non-objective paintings, or making installation and media-based work, Elizabeth has always viewed the art-making process from a meditative, spiritual and holistic perspective.
 As a facilitator, she provides encouragement and support, and gives constructive feedback that helps identify the strengths of each student.

 Iris is a Canadian artist and painter best known for her use of narrative and symbolism within portrait paintings and works primarily with oil paints.
-As a teacher, she gives students the technical skills they need to create their art, and to create an atmosphere of encouragement and support.
+As a teacher, she gives students the technical skills they need to create their art, and helps every student to follow their own unique vision.

 Karen enjoys all art forms but especially dry art media like pastel and coloured pencil as well as painting with oils.
 She enjoys sharing her knowledge and experience of art in a way that is vibrant and fun, making her classes engaging for everyone.